PlaidWeb/Publ/example_site/content/manual/Image renditions.md

 `index.html` and `entry.html`:

-This will treat source images as being 3x screen resolution, make images size to no wider than 960 pixels, force them to be a JPEG (with transparency turning white), and with 35% JPEG quality for the high-DPI rendition
+This will treat source images as being 3x screen resolution, make images scale to no narrower than 480 pixels and to no wider than 960 pixels, force them to be a JPEG (with transparency turning white), and with 35% JPEG quality for the high-DPI rendition

 ```jinja
 {{ entry.body(